 It will take a few months and a bit of experimenting before we can really judge how much this new device category will influence the effectiveness of email marketing.
 In the meantime, we’d be happy to personally show you how your newsletter interacts with the Apple Watch in our Unic Device Lab.

 We’ll show you what you need to take into account when designing email marketing campaigns for the Apple Watch: Are you interested?
-Then read more about our offer in email marketing.
+Then read more about our offer on our Unic device lab and in email marketing.